pinojs/pino-pretty/SECURITY.md

 * Choose an output destination or access arbitrary files
 * Pollute object prototypes through parsed JSON

-Configuration and custom callbacks may perform these actions because they are explicitly trusted code.
+These requirements apply to log record contents, not to trusted configuration or custom callbacks.
+Those are executable code and may perform these actions by design; callers are responsible for reviewing them.

-### Accepted risks
+### Accepted limitations

-Within the intended development use, the following are accepted as low-impact
+Within the intended development use, the following are accepted limitations, not vulnerabilities under this policy by themselves:
-risks:

 * Control characters or embedded newlines may distort terminal output
 * Very large or deeply nested records may slow or terminate the formatter
 * Sensitive values already present in logs may be displayed
-* JavaScript configuration files execute code when loaded
 * Formatting failures may interrupt the developer's logging workflow

-These behaviors primarily affect the local developer process.
-They are not generally considered vulnerabilities unless they violate one of the security invariants above.
+These limitations primarily affect the local developer process.
+A report is warranted if one of them enables a violation of the security requirements above.

 ### Out of scope